 Sometimes you dream of fabulous projects.
 Don’t hesitate to think big.

-Your deepest ambitions support your every little daily actions.
+Your deepest ambitions can give meaning and direction to each of your small daily actions.

 They give them meaning.

-It is actions that will take you further, one step at a time.
+Your actions will take you further, one step at a time.

-Planning is a back-and-forth process between your life project (activities) and your schedule (agenda).
+Planning is a back-and-forth process between your life project, your activities, and your schedule.